wp-slimstat/wp-slimstat/readme.txt

 === WP SlimStat ===
 Contributors: coolmann
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38
-Tags: chart, analytics, visitors, users, spy, shortstat, tracking, reports, seo, referers, analyze, wassup, geolocation, online users, spider, tracker, pageviews, world map, stats, maxmind, flot, stalker, statistics, google+, monitor, seo
+Tags: analytics, tracking, reports, analyze, wassup, geolocation, online users, spider, tracker, pageviews, stats, maxmind, statistics, statpress
-Requires at least: 3.2
+Requires at least: 3.8
 Tested up to: 3.8
-Stable tag: 3.5
+Stable tag: 3.5.1

 == Description ==
 A powerful real-time web analytics plugin for WordPress.
 Visit our [official site](http://slimstat.getused.to.it/) for more information.

 = Key Features =
-* Real-time web analytics reports
+* Real-time reports
-* Compatible with W3 Total Cache, WP SuperCache, HyperCache and friends
+* Compatible with W3 Total Cache, WP SuperCache and HyperCache
-* Modern, easy to use and customizable interface (yep, you can move reports around and hide the ones you don't need)
 * The most accurate IP geolocation, browser and platform detection ever seen (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://tempdownloads.browserscap.com/))
 * Advanced filtering
+* Available in multiple languages: English, Chinese (沐熙工作室), Farsi ([Dean](http://www.mangallery.net)), French (Michael Bastin), German (TechnoViel), Italian, Portuguese, Russian ([Vitaly](http://www.visbiz.org/)), Spanish, Swedish (Per Soderman).
+Is your language is missing or incomplete?
+[Contact Us](http://slimstat.getused.to.it/contact-us/) if you would like to share your localization)
 * World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).

-= Available in multiple languages =
-* English
-* Chinese
-* Farsi
-* French
-* German
-* Italian
-* Portuguese
-* Russian
-* Spanish
-* Swedish
-* Your language is missing or incomplete?
-[Contact Us](http://slimstat.getused.to.it/contact-us/) if you would like to share your localization!

 = What are people saying about WP SlimStat? =
 * One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)